slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9824-5/packetizer_raw_output.md

 Revise Section 5.1 to either refrain from using the term 'NODATA response' when RCODE=NXDOMAIN is employed, or introduce a distinct term that accurately describes the Compact Answers response with NXDOMAIN.

+**Severity:** Medium
+  *Basis:* The conflicting terminology may mislead implementers about the expected header values and the classification of negative responses.

+**Confidence:** High

 ---

 ## Report 4: 9824-5-4